phil-ociraptor/phil-ociraptor/README.md

 ### Hi there 👋

-I'm Phil and I'm currently working on a variety of projects:
+I'm Phil and I'm currently working at 0x.

+Some past projects you may be looking for:
  - [Feather](https://feather.id/)
  - [Summer of Shipping](https://summerofshipping.com/)
  - [Software Mentor Newsletter](https://softwarementor.substack.com/)